A Home for Dakota

 Book cover titled 'A Home for Dakota' featuring an illustrated husky puppy lying on a red blanket.

 Dog No. 241 lives in a crate in a cold, dark barn that is stacked with hundreds of other caged dogs in a puppy mill breeding operation.
 She has never known human companionship, exercise, or decent care.
 One night, rescuers arrive and take her and the other dogs away to lead new and happier lives.
-Soon, despite her fears, she finds herself in a warm, secure foster home, being bathed and groomed and loved by a young woman named Emma.
-At first, she is too frightened to respond; all she wants is to return to the familiar dark.
+Soon, despite her fears, she finds herself in a warm, secure foster home, bathed and groomed, and loved by a young woman named Emma.

-Eventually renamed Dakota, she learns to love and trust Emma, and her foster home becomes a friendly haven.
+Renamed Dakota, she learns to love and trust Emma, and her foster home becomes a friendly haven.
 But then a new challenge arrives in the person of a young girl, Sweetie, who is recovering from a misfortune as deep as Dakota’s own.
 Sweetie and her parents come to look at Dakota as a possible pet.
-Initially, Sweetie rejects hairless little Dakota, but later she returns to offer Dakota a home, and Emma recommends her for adoption.
 With Emma’s reassurances, Dakota goes to her forever home to become Sweetie’s true partner in recovery.

 • Dogs, Adoption, Puppy Mills